 Day 14: Lion Tracking Experience and Evening Cultural Tour.

-Lion Tracking Experience: Have your breakfast early in the morning and head out for a lion tracking experience in the national park.
+Lion Tracking Experience: On the 14th day of your 21 Day Rwanda and Uganda safari, have your breakfast early in the morning and head out for a lion tracking experience in the national park.
 You will get to see the famous tree climbing lions of Ishasha and other animals as well like; hippos, savanna elephants, topi and buffaloes among others.
 Head back to your lodge for lunch.

 Evening Cultural Tour: Later in the evening, head out for a cultural tour to the neighboring local communities and get to interact with the local Bakonjo people.
 While on the cultural tour, you will be taken through their historical and social lifestyle and also be entertained by local cultural groups in the community.
 Drive back to your lodge for dinner and overnight stay.